Affine Grassmannians and Geometric Satake Equivalences: Satake categories

-We recall from \cite{Ri2} that the category $P_{L_z^+G}(\Gr_G)$ is equipped with a symmetric monoidal structure with respect to the convolution product $\star$ uniquely determined by the property that the global cohomology functor $\om\colon P_{L_z^+G}(\Gr_G)\to \vs_\algQl$ is symmetric monoidal, cf. \eqref{fiberfun1}.
+We recall from \cite{Ri2} that the category $P_{L_z^+G}(\Gr_G)$ is equipped with a symmetric monoidal structure with respect to the convolution product $\star$ uniquely determined by the property that the global cohomology functor $\om\colon P_{L_z^+G}(\Gr_G)\to \vs_\algQl$ is symmetric monoidal, cf. \eqref{fiberfun1} for the definition of $\om$.

 Recall the classical geometric Satake isomorphism, first over $\sF$.
 The tuple $(\Sat_{G,\sF},\star)$ is a neutralized Tannakian category with fiber functor $\om_\sF$, and the group of tensor automorphisms $\hat{G}=\Aut^{\star}(\om_\sF)$ is a connected reductive group over $\algQl$ whose root datum is dual to the root datum of $G_\sF$ in the sense of Langlands.